 - Put the peel, water & bicarbonate into a pan, bring to the boil and simmer (covered) for 15 minutes until the peel is soft and can easily be crushed.

-- Cut up the peeled fruit, discarding the pips and tough skin.
+- Cut up the peeled fruit into very small pieces, discarding the pips and tough skin.

 - Add to the cooked peel and simmer (covered) for a further 20 minutes.